iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.citymd.android.city.citymd 5 reviews"/>
 </p>

+> It was excellent the Md was knowledgeable and put my mind and my daughter's at ease.
+We did not have to go to the ER.
+Thank You Dr. Doran<br> :date: __2021-02-18 03:00:14__

+> Easy, convenient, pleasant, efficient<br> :date: __2021-02-14 14:34:54__

 > Very dope to use and helps save time<br> :date: __2021-02-12 13:10:47__

 > Great<br> :date: __2021-01-28 18:34:23__